Rural Classification Reform - Frequently Asked Questions

 A: Datasets that provide MMM classifications at the ASGS SA1 level are available as a CSV or an ESRI shapefile on the Downloads page.

-General Practice Rural Incentives Programme - Questions and Answers
+General Practice Rural Incentives Program - Questions and Answers

-Q: What is the General Practice Rural Incentives Programme?
+Q: What is the General Practice Rural Incentives Program (GPRIP)?

 Q: Why has the classification system changed?